-In today’s world, we use microprocessor-based equipment to help make our operations faster and more efficient.
-It is difficult to find a toaster, let alone a sophisticated control system, that is not microprocessor-based.
-This technology has revolutionized the way the world does business, allowing us to handle information at an ever-accelerating rate.
+In today’s world, we rely on microprocessor-based equipment to help make our operations safer and more efficient.
+It is difficult to find a coffee pot, let alone a plant process control system, that does not rely upon microprocessors.
+This technology has revolutionized the way we operate the world, allowing us to accurately process information at an ever-increasing rate.

-The newer technologies are much more susceptible to damage from all types of transients.
-Electronic equipment is consistently susceptible to these transients which can cause damage ranging from catastrophic failure to minor damage; eventually accumulating to the point of unreliable or random operation or ultimate failure.
-And, as devices operate faster, the problems become worse.
+As devices operate faster, the problems worsen.
 It is not possible to make electricity travel faster.
-So, in order to make a device operate faster, the distances which the electricity must travel is reduced.
-As the distances and clearances are reduced, arc-over voltages become lower, exacerbating vulnerability to damage from transients.
+So, to make a device operate faster, the distances electricity must travel must be reduced.
+As the distances and clearances are reduced, arc-over voltages become lower, exacerbating susceptibility to damage from lightning and static transients.

 When an owner/operator develops a control system, their primary objective is to make it work to control plant operations.
 They do not necessarily consider the environment in which it will operate.
 Lightning Master® approaches the situation a little differently.
 We are not generally concerned with what a control system controls, whether it operates a wastewater treatment plant or nuclear reactor.
 We are specifically concerned with optimizing the environment in which the system operates for maximum efficiency, reliability and service life.

 Therefore, we have developed the Lightning Master® approach.

 Lightning Master Corporation was established in 1987 in Clearwater, Florida, USA, as a global, full-service solutions provider.
 We specialize in solving problems caused by lightning and static.